 An antique painted screen takes the romantic lead in this Bunny Williams-designed bath, gently hugging the tub to create a peaceful cocoon.

-4. They can be the middle ground between grand ceilings and casual furniture
+4. They can be the middle ground between grand ceilings and casual furniture.

 The low-slung furniture and higher-than-high ceilings in Albert Hadley’s 1997 Kips Bay Show House room call for an intermediary: an abbreviated screen that lets the eye rest comfortably in between.

-5. They double as a great piece of art
+5. They double as a great piece of art.

 Tom Scheerer used this high-gloss number as more sculptural objet than functional object, creating a tableau that’s a feast for the eyes.

-6. They add contrast to the other furniture
+6. They add contrast to other furniture.

 The over-the-top grandeur of a formal room is brought down to earth by Alberto Pinto with a pair of handsome, stitched-leather screens.